Join whatsapp group Join Now

 Astigmatism

-The inability of a human eye in focusing objects in both horizontal and vertical lines clearly is called astigmatism.
+The inability of the human eye to focus on objects in both horizontal and vertical lines is called astigmatism.
 This is caused due to varying curvatures in the eye lens in horizontal and vertical lines.
 In this defect, one or more surfaces of the cornea or eye lens are not spherical but, instead, are rough.

-As a result of which, there is no distant focus inside and the person fails to visualize the proper dimension of the objects.
+As a result of, there is no distant focus inside and the person fails to visualize the proper dimension of the objects.
 It is corrected by using cylindrical lenses.

 Presbyopia